ev3dev/ev3dev.github.io/docs/tutorials/using-xv11-lidar.md

 1. Solder the connector for LIDAR motor
 2. Solder the connector for LIDAR data and power
 3. Put the EV3 input port in other-uart mode
-4. Spin the LIDAR motor CCW between 200 and 300 RPM
+4. Spin the LIDAR motor CCW with speed around 300 RPM
 5. Read LIDAR data using UART

 For the details, follow video tutorial:

 {% include youtube-embed.html youtube_video_id="G6uVg34VzHw" %}

-See <http://xv11hacking.wikispaces.com/LIDAR+Sensor> for more information on LIDAR.

 ## Motor Connector